ckan/ckan/doc/python-coding-standards.rst

   Most of the current CKAN code base imports just the modules and then accesses names with ``module.name``.
-This allows circular imports in some cases and may still be necessary, but is not recommended for new code.
+This allows circular imports in some cases and may still be necessary for exsiting code, but is not recommended for new code.

 - Make all imports at the start of the file, after the module docstring.
   Imports should be grouped in the following order: